KustoszApp/docs/source/installation/containers.md

 ::::

 Alternatively, you can put `settings.yaml` file in `/opt/kustosz/web/settings` directory inside the container.
 It is recommended that you store `settings.yaml` file on your host machine and use volume or bind mount to make it accessible inside the container.
-As this is the only directory where setting files reside, it's best to start with copy of [`settings.yaml` file from Kustosz backend repository](https://github.com/KustoszApp/server/blob/main/settings/settings.yaml).
+As this is the only directory that Kustosz will read while searching for setting files, it's best to start with copy of [`settings.yaml`](https://github.com/KustoszApp/server/blob/main/settings/settings.yaml) and [`settings.local.yaml`](https://github.com/KustoszApp/server/blob/main/containers/settings.local.yaml) files from Kustosz backend source code repository.

 ## Container-specific configuration options